Unimog 406: Production figures

+37,069 vehicles of the Unimog series 406 were built.
+The entire "model family 406" reached a total production of 94,215 vehicles, to which the "Unimog 416" contributed most significantly with its 45,544 vehicles built.

 Technical description

 Cutaway of OM 352 engine; on the Unimog version the turbocharger was not fitted.

 The Unimog 406 is a multi-purpose off-road capable vehicle with four wheels of the same size.
 Like the Unimog 404, it has a downbent ladder frame, two portal axles with torque tubes, reduction gears and coil springs with hydraulic shock absorbers for the rear and front axles.
 For powering mountable equipment, two standard switchable 540/1000 rpm PTOs are built in; both can be switched on and off independently.
 The 406 is a rear-wheel-drive vehicle with switchable all-wheel-drive and three differential locks.
 A bed is mounted on the rear part of the Unimog frame.
 The 406, like the initial Unimog, has a 12V electric system by default though a 24 V electric system with two 12 V lead acid batteries was available for military and other customers who preferred it - often because of trailers shared with trucks.